TUN sits down with Jia Wei Cao, a career coach at Stony Brook University’s Career Center, to provide some tips on how to get a job interview.

 I always encourage students to reach out to folks who are 3-5 years out of college.
 Those are usually the best people to reach out to who will probably respond to you, especially if they’re alumni or if they have mutual connections with you.

 You should be doing this throughout the year, not only when you’re looking for a job.
-Especially nowadays, with less and less networking events that your university might be hosting, you want to be able to be consciously trying to build these relationships throughout the entire academic year.
+You want to be able to be consciously trying to build these relationships throughout the entire academic year.

 Platforms like LinkedIn are usually a great place for you to kind of get started.
 You don’t want to make it seem like you’re only reaching out to a person because you need something from them.

-You’re applying for a job right now at, let’s say JP Morgan Chase, and you’re like, “Okay, now I need somebody who can advocate for me on the inside.
-I’m going to go reach out to someone now, after I’ve already applied.”
+You’re applying for a job right now at, let’s say JP Morgan Chase, and you’re like, “Okay, I’m going to go reach out to someone now, after I’ve already applied.”

 Plant that seed earlier on.
 Speak to folks who work in finance or fintech about learning more about the industry, what it’s like to start off as a young professional, tips that they can offer you while you’re still in school, industry trends that you should be following, the things that you should be trying to learn right now and the things that they’re seeing some of the entry-level people fall short on right now.